exurd/WiiShopliftingChannel/README.md

 [Backup.](https://wii.hacks.guide/bootmii.html) [Your.](https://wii.hacks.guide/bootmii.html) [NAND.](https://wii.hacks.guide/bootmii.html) If done correctly, you will be able to easily revert any changes made by the instructions or program.

 ## Preparation
-Download the latest release (currently not ready, but will be soon) and extract the zip file.
+Download the [latest release](https://github.com/exurd/WiiLikeToParty/releases) and extract the zip file.

-There will be three files/folders: `app`, `wad` `tickets.tar`.
+There will be three files/folders: `apps`, `wad` `tickets.tar`.
 Each of these files are important for the program to run.

-- The `app` folder contains the program, called `WiiLikeToParty`.
+- The `apps` folder contains the program, called `WiiLikeToParty`.

 - The `wad` folder will contain two files.
 One is for Wii and the other is for the Wii U<!-- (or to nerds vWii)-->.
 Make sure to select the correct one for your console!